2023 Australian Indigenous Voice referendum: Different stances within the Coalition

 Nationals leader David Littleproud announced on 28 November 2022 that his party would not support the Voice, with Senator for the Northern Territory Jacinta Price speaking out strongly against it.
 The decision led to Andrew Gee leaving the party to sit as an independent.
 The Nationals oppose the Voice on a federal level and in two states (South Australia and Victoria), although the party supports it in New South Wales, and Western Australia.

 Federally, the Liberal Party opposed the Voice, with leader Peter Dutton repeatedly asking for more information before they could make a decision, before deciding on 5 April 2023 to reject the Voice.
 The Liberals offered an alternative proposal and do support the constitutional recognition of Indigenous Australians.
 Only backbenchers have been allowed a conscience vote on the issue, while members of the Coalition Shadow Ministry are obliged to oppose the Voice.
 Despite the Liberal Party's federal position, the party is supportive of the Voice in New South Wales and Tasmania.
 The Western Australian branch was initially supportive, but changed their position in August 2023.
 On 3 September, Dutton committed to hold a second referendum on Indigenous recognition if the Voice referendum failed, while also expressing support for his party's election proposal for a series of legislated local bodies (without a national one).

 Former Liberal MP, and Indigenous Australians Minister, Ken Wyatt, quit the Liberal Party on 6 April 2023, in response to the Federal Liberal Party's opposition to the Voice.
 Later, Julian Leeser (the member for Berowra) resigned from the Shadow Cabinet to support the Voice and campaign for an improved wording, although he did not quit the party and still remains in Parliament as a Liberal backbencher.

 Since the resignation of Dominic Perrottet (a supporter of the Voice) as leader of the NSW Liberal Party after he led the party to defeat at the 2023 state election, most of the support for the Voice from Liberal members has come from Tasmania or from backbenchers, despite state branches refusing to bind their party or frontbenches by a stance (despite the federal Coalition binding its shadow ministers to oppose the Voice).
 Of other state Liberal leaders, New South Wales leader Mark Speakman supports the Voice, while Western Australian leader Libby Mettam initially supported the Voice, but then began opposing it due to the state's controversial Aboriginal heritage laws.
 The Liberals for Yes campaign was launched in 2023 as an attempt to attract support for the Voice from centre-right, liberal conservative individuals.

-Similar to New South Wales, the Victorian Liberal Party has allowed its members a conscience vote on the issue.
-The Victorian branch has not yet declared its stance on the Voice.
+Similar to New South Wales, the Victorian Liberal Party allowed its members a conscience vote on the issue.
+The Victorian branch did not declare its stance on the Voice.
 However, party leader John Pesutto confirmed his personal stance and other members have voiced their personal opinions (see below).